shivansh-11/Coursera/Google_IT_Support/C1_Technical_Support_Fundamentals.md

 * The base CPU clock frequency, often measured in GHz.
 * The core frequency, which is calculated by multiplying the base frequency by the CPU core multipliers.
-* The core voltageF, which needs to be increased in small increments to meet the increasing power demand of the CPU during the overclocking process.
+* The core voltage, which needs to be increased in small increments to meet the increasing power demand of the CPU during the overclocking process.

 #### Warnings on overclocking